jnozzi/cocoadev.com/markdown/ReorderableArrayControllerAndCoreData.md

 ----

-Core Data uses [[NSSet and General/NSMutableSet, which do not support ordered indexing.
+Core Data uses [[NSSet and NSMutableSet, which do not support ordered indexing.
 There is no way to ensure data is stored or retrieved in order.
 The way around this is to add a property like -orderIndex to your entity and change *that* when rows are dragged.
 In other words, if #5 is moved to #3, everything from #3 and up is renumbered in the dragged order.
 Upon retrieval, you sort by the -orderIndex to maintain the dragged order.

 ----